 What to think about before you join a credit union

-- There may not be a credit union near to where you live or work.
+- There might not be a credit union near to where you live or work.

-- You may have to prove your local connection to the credit union to become a member.
+- You might have to prove your local connection to the credit union to become a member.

 Find out how you can save with a Credit union.